-Dr Jenna Stevens-Smith is a public engagement professional with an imaginative appreciation of science and engineering and strong grasp of current affairs.
+Dr Jenna Stevens-Smith is a public engagement and communications professional with an imaginative appreciation of science and engineering and strong grasp of current affairs.
 She has a BEng and PhD in bioengineering and has been working in the field since 2007.

 Jenna works collaboratively with colleagues in Imperial and other institutions to enhance the impact of the research through extensive networks in academia, funding agencies, industry, media, politics and learned societies.